KimikaTeorikoa/python-notes-tccm/intro.md

 fundamental principles of computer programming.
-In this case, we will be using [**Python**](https://www.python.org/) as our programming language due to its widespread application in computational chemistry.
+In this case, we will be using [**Python**](https://www.python.org/) as our programming language due to its widespread application in Computational Chemistry.
 Python can be seen as a programming language but also as a scripting tool.
 It can be used to write software packages, but also for data analysis and visualization using a web browser as an interface.
 Python